shobhit-vashistha/AzureSnapseTraining/README.md

 - when there is no obvious distribution key

 ## Hash distributed table -
-- for large fact tables > 2TB
+- For large fact tables > 2TB
-- hash distribution column should have high cardinality, even distribution of values
+- Hash distribution column should have high cardinality, even distribution of values
-- avoid distribution on date column (as it can result in under utilisation of compute resources) or column with high numbers of null values
+- Avoid distribution on date column (as it can result in under utilisation of compute resources) or column with high numbers of null values
-- pick distribution column that minimizes data movement and avoids data skewness
+- Pick distribution column that minimizes data movement and avoids data skewness
-- distribution key - for join, group by, distinct, over, and having clause, and not for where clause
+- Distribution column - column that is frequently used for join, group by, distinct, over, and having clause, and not for where clause

 ## Replicated table -
 - Has full copy on each compute node